Tim-Maes/GraphR/README.md

 ### Application

 This layer contains all application logic and it depends only on the Domain and Core layer.
 Here we implement the handlers, graphApi input and output types, queries and mutations.
-This project depends on the Domain and the Core project.

 ### Domain